 Their son, James H. Payne, Jr., also a physician, lived and maintained his office at 344 Commonwealth until June of 1898, when he entered the Navy.
 He became a career officer in the Naval Medical Corps.

 Their daughter, Blanche Payne, also lived with them.
 On December 12, 1907, James Payne transferred 344 Commonwealth to her.

 James Payne died in May of 1909 and Harriet Payne died in December of 1913.
 Blanche Payne moved soon thereafter and by 1920 was living at The Marlborough at 416 Marlborough.

 344 Commonwealth was not listed in the 1915-1921 Blue Books.

-In June of 1917, Edwin Rich applied for (and subsequently received) permission to convert the property from a single-family dwelling into two apartments.
+Before taking title to the property, Edwin Rich had applied for (and subsequently received) permission to convert it from a single-family dwelling into two apartments.
 He appears to have abandoned this permit, and in July of 1917, he applied for (and subsequently received) permission to convert the property into a lodging house.

 In September of 1918, she applied for (and subsequently received) permission to convert the property from a single-family dwelling into a dental hospital to provide “dental operating and reconstruction work connected with war.”

 By 1920, the dental hospital at 344 Commonwealth was operated by Dr. Joseph Crandall Burrows, who also lived there.